Innovation is an essential component of nursing to stimulate the quality of care for people in ways that are more productive and cost-effective.

 • Working at any level within a clinical role or managing clinical services within Wales

-• Practicing in any sector for example; Higher or Further Education, NHS, Local Authority, Third and Independent sectors
+• Practicing in any sector for example; Independent or Third sectors, Higher or Further Education, NHS, or Local Authority

 • Able to demonstrate that their work is commensurate with national policy and strategy within health and social care